tomku/ansible-roles/README.md

 ### ruby-dev

-The variable 'install_rubies' controls which versions of Ruby should be installed.
-The value should be a list of bare version strings like "1.9.1" or "2.1".
-The 'default_ruby' variable should contain a bare version number string to set as the default /usr/bin/ruby.
+The 'ruby_version' variable controls which version of Ruby should be installed.
+The value should be a bare version string like "1.9.1" or "2.1".

 As is normal for Debian/Ubuntu Ruby packages, ruby1.9.1 actually installs the newest release in the 1.9 series that is API-compatible with 1.9.1, which is currently 1.9.3.

-Installing multiple rubies via system packages actually isn't supported any more, so this role will be switching to a single version install in the near future.
-It currently only attempts to set the default Ruby on Ubuntu 12.04, because ruby-switch packages aren't available on 14.04.

 ### rust-dev